sasquatchchicken/literate-rotary-phone/README.md

 ## Payload Obfuscation:

-The insider employs custom cryptographic algorithms (e.g., proprietary cipher or modified encryption methods) to obfuscate payloads containing stolen data or malicious commands.
+The insider employs custom cryptographic algorithms (e.g., proprietary cipher or modified encoding or encryption methods) to obfuscate payloads containing stolen data or malicious commands.
 Custom ciphers make it challenging for security tools to detect and interpret the nature of communications.

 ## Data Exfiltration:

-Encrypted payloads, disguised as innocuous traffic, are transmitted through legitimate communication channels (e.g., API calls, software updates).
+Encoded payloads, Encrypted payloads, disguised as innocuous traffic, are transmitted through legitimate communication channels (e.g., API calls, software updates).
 The insider may leverage supply chain dependencies (e.g., software libraries, firmware) to embed malicious payloads or access sensitive information.

 ## Evasion Tactics:

-The insider takes steps to evade detection, such as masking data exfiltration within high-volume traffic or encrypting communications to bypass network-based security controls.
+The insider takes steps to evade detection, such as masking data exfiltration within high-volume traffic or both encoding && encrypting communications to bypass network-based security controls.
 Custom ciphers enable the insider to operate stealthily, minimizing the risk of immediate discovery.

 ## Impact on Supply Chain: